Santa Croce del Sannio

+Etymology

+Santa Croce del Sannio's name derives from the Franciscan name assigned 'Santa Croce' (English: Holy Cross) which remained as the municipality's name until the added suffix 'Di Morcone' was added under the Kingdom of Two Sicilies.
+The suffix was changed to 'del Sannio' (English: 'Of the Samnites') in 1883 - referring to the municipality's history and geographical location.

 History

 Samnite Era (4th–3rd centuries BC)

-During the Samnite era (4th–3rd centuries BC), the area was organized according to the paganico-vicano settlement system of scattered rural villages and farmsteads.
+During the Samnite era (4th–3rd centuries BC), the area was organized according to the paganico-vicano (English: 'pagan-vican') settlement system of scattered rural villages and farmsteads.

 During the Samnite Wars (343–290 BC), Roman forces attacked and destroyed several settlements in Samnium, forcing survivors to retreat to fortified hilltop sites.
 As a result of these wars the Roman Republic was able to snatch up the surrounding land.
+Including the (modern) land of Santa Croce del Sannio.

 Roman Era

 Following the Samnite period, a widespread settlement developed, following the Pagan-Vican system, which consolidated during the Romanization of the Samnite Apennines.

 During the Roman Era the area was recorded in the itinerarium Antonini (in 161AD) as the 'statio super tamari fluvium' (English: station on the Tammaro River) which was in reference to the area's geographic position.
-It functioned as a stopover for travelers along the Via Minucia.
+It functioned as a stopover and resting place for travelers along the Via Minucia.
 It operated from 30 BC – AD 300.

-The Romans exploited the region’s transhumance routes, formalizing the seasonal movement of flocks along paths such as the Regio Tratturo Pescasseroli–Candela.
-Livestock became a major aspect of commerce in the area.
+The Romans exploited the region’s transhumance routes, formalizing seasonal movement of animal flocks along paths such as the Regio Tratturo Pescasseroli–Candela.
+Livestock quickly became a major export and aspect of local commerce for the area.

-The area became to be known as Casale Sanctae Crucis', a small Hamlet.
+The land that became Santa Croce del Sannio started to be known as Casale Sanctae Crucis' (English: 'Hamlet of the Holy Cross'), during this era, becoming a small Hamlet.

 8th Century

-It was the monks of this era that gave the town its name, 'Santa Croce' (until 1883) with the name deriving from the local church that was dedicated to the Holy Cross.
+Monks of this era (exact year contested) gave the hamlet its name, 'Santa Croce' (until 1883) with the name deriving from the local church that was dedicated to the Holy Cross.

 In 762, King Desiderius, the last Lombard king, assigns the possession of the town to the Abbot Theodemario of the Abbey of Montecassino.